|

 shoppers wearing antiwar T-shirts to leave the mall,

-he couldn’t believe that such subjective, reactionary
+he couldnt believe that such subjective, reactionary

 censorship was taking place so close to home.
 After